If you are concerned that a friend or family member is contemplating suicide, see Suicide Prevention: How to Help Someone who is Suicidal.

 Things to avoid:

 - Being alone.
 Solitude can make suicidal thoughts even worse.
-Visit a friend, or family member.
-If you have no one, pick up the phone and call a crisis helpline.
+Visit a friend, or family member, or pick up the phone and call a crisis helpline.

 - Alcohol and drugs.
 Drugs and alcohol can increase depression, hamper your problem-solving ability, and can make you act impulsively.